jseidman/cmapi/deploy/README.md

   * Set **cmserver** to the public hostname of the instance to host the Cloudera Manager server.
 Note that this host can also be used for master services such as the NameNode and Resource Manager.
   * Set **pemfile** to point to a valid AWS PEM file.
   * Set **user** to a valid user for the AWS instances.
 For RHEL/CentOS this is usually ec2-user.
+* Then execute script to set up instances.
+This will perform the following steps on the EC2 instances:
+  * Install the Cloudera repo files on the hosts.
+  * Disable iptables.
+  * Disable SELinux
+  * Enable ntpd.
+  * Install the Oracle JDK, Cloudera Manager server and agents, and the Cloudera Manager database instance.
 * ./setup-aws-hosts.sh cmdeploy.cfg
 * Install MySQL instance to host the Hive metastore and Oozie DBs:
 ** ./run_install_mysql.sh cmdeploy.cfg